LuigiDotSRC/LuigiDotSRC/README.md

 - 👋 Hi, I’m @LuigiDotSRC, an undergraduate Computer Science student at Toronto Metropolitan University
 - 👀 I’m interested in BackEnd Engineering and Cloud Development
-- 🌱 I’m currently learning Azure, C, JavaScript, and Linear Algebra
+- 🌱 I’m currently learning Azure, C, Data Structures, and Linear Algebra
 - 💞️ I’m looking to collaborate on IoT centric projects and Azure Infrastructure projects
 - 📫 You can reach me at LinkedIn: https://www.linkedin.com/in/luigi-terashima-a11782213/